alexmascension/fibroblast-population-detection/README.md

 You can find an html version of the notebook [here](https://doi.org/10.5281/zenodo.4017653), and AnnData files of the analysis can be found [here](https://zenodo.org/record/4159284#.YAmduNYo9H4).
 It is possible that some recent parts of the Notebook do not appear in the html file.
 Those parts are not relevant for the content of the paper.

 You can access the paper at the [Journal of Investigative Dermatology](https://doi.org/10.1016/j.jid.2020.11.028).
+You can also access the UMAPs of the four datasets [online](https://fb-pop-detection.herokuapp.com/).